Data-driven Abstractions for Verification of Deterministic Systems: Infinite Behaviours

 This trivially implies that

 \end{assumption} In practice Assumption \ref{ass:measure-attractive} allows to link the probability measure of visiting any $\ell$-sequence's equivalence class $S$ in $k$ steps with the probability of visiting it in an infinite number of steps.
 Importantly, the function $\varphi(k)$ describes how the proportion of the measure assigned to the set $\bigcup_{i=0}^k \Pre^i_\mathcal{D}( S )$ with respect to the measure of $\bigcup_{i=0}^\infty \Pre^i_\mathcal{D}( S )$ changes over time, due to the dynamics of the system.
-Note that the function $\varphi$ necessarily needs to be monotonically increasing, and tend to $1$ as $k\to \infty$ or attain $\varphi(k)=1$ for all $k\geq \underline{k}$ for some finite $\underline{k}$.
+Note that the function $\varphi$ necessarily needs to be monotonically non-decreasing.
 Being able to obtain such a bounding function $\varphi$ requires some a-priori knowledge of properties of the dynamics and the equivalence classes defined by the output map of $\Sigma$.
-We illustrate in Sections \ref{ssec:bisim} and \ref{ssec:affine} how such a $\varphi$ function may be obtained in some particular classes of systems from coarse assumptions on their dynamics.
-Assumption \ref{ass:measure-attractive} allows us to extend the results of Section \ref{subsec:behav-finite-time} to behaviours of arbitrary length. \begin{proposition} Consider $N$ trajectories of length $H$ collected from \eqref{eq:sys-probabilistic-init}, the data-driven S$\ell$-CA $\cS^N_\ell$ based on the corresponding $\ell$-sequences in the sampled trajectories, and, for a given $\beta$, the bound $\epsilon(s^*, N, \beta) = \overline{\epsilon}$ resulting from solving program \eqref{eq:scenario-worst-case-problem}.
-Let Assumption \ref{ass:measure-attractive} hold with $k = H-\ell$ and $\overline{\gamma}$ as defined therein.
-Then, for a new initial state $x_0$ sampled from $\mathcal{P}(\cD)$,